Assessments of epistemic uncertainty using Gaussian stochastic weight averaging for fluid-flow regression: Results and discussion

 To clarify an influence of the explored loss surface on the approximation of the weight distribution, we visualize the loss surface of each machine-learning model in figure~\ref{fig:loss_surface}.
 We randomly choose a weight $w_1$ and plot its history over training epochs against three other randomly-chosen weights $w_2$, $w_3$, and $w_4$.
-For comparison, the same analysis is also applied to the case with the cylinder wakes as an example of the successful Gaussian approximation.
-The weights basically distribute around the region with a relatively small validation loss, i.e., blue region in figure~\ref{fig:loss_surface}.
+For comparison, the same analysis is also applied to the case with the cylinder wakes as an example of the successful Gaussian approximation. {The training history of the weights is expressed with the circle markers.
+The darkest-colored markers represent the first epoch and the lightest-colored ones represent the last epoch.} The weights basically distribute around the region with a relatively small validation loss, i.e., blue region in figure~\ref{fig:loss_surface}.
 A histogram of each weight shown aside the loss surface also indicates that the distribution of the weights concentrates on these regions.
 Moreover, we also find that a stability of the training procedure can be considered as an important factor for successfully performing SWAG.
-Since the validation loss gradually decreases and converges, a loss surface results in a `smooth' surface, as shown in figure~\ref{fig:loss_surface}.
-This behavior helps the accurate approximation of a Gaussian distribution of the weights and leads to a scalable model-form uncertainty quantification.
+Since the validation loss gradually decreases and converges, a loss surface results in a `smooth' surface, as shown in figure~\ref{fig:loss_surface}. {In other words, a smooth transition of validation errors over the weight surface can be observed for this particular example.} This behavior helps the accurate approximation of a Gaussian distribution of the weights and leads to a scalable epistemic uncertainty quantification.

 In contrast, the training procedure becomes significantly unstable with the DayMET dataset and the loss surface exhibits multimodality, which was not the case in the cylinder wake.
-Especially with eight sensors, the validation loss fluctuates even at the end of the training procedure and the weights does not converge with a small validation loss.
-Furthermore, as observed from the loss surface among $w_1$ versus $w_3$ of the case with eight sensors, the histogram of the weights tends to be flatter than that of the cylinder case, which may lead to an inappropriate approximation of the central solution.
+Especially with eight sensors, the validation loss fluctuates even at the end of the training procedure and the weights does not converge with a small validation loss. {Compared to the error surface of the cylinder case, the surfaces of the DayMET data clearly exhibit a high gradient of error over the weights ${\rm d}\epsilon/{\rm d}{\bm w}$.} Furthermore, as observed from the loss surface among $w_1$ versus $w_3$ of the case with eight sensors, the histogram of the weights tends to be flatter than that of the cylinder case, which may lead to an inappropriate approximation of the central solution.
 These behaviors of the weight distribution hinder the accurate approximation of posterior distribution and generate a set of weights which cannot even perform the mean estimation properly.
-This is a problem with SWAG when handling a high-dimensional nonlinear problem.